zzzachzzz/zzzachzzz.github.io/_posts/dockerizing-a-mern-app-for-development-and-production.md

 For the backend, I don't currently have a separate dev & prod Dockerfile, however I would recommend it, with the use of `nodemon` in place of `node` in the `CMD` statement in `Dockerfile.dev`, to enable hot reloading in development.

 Now onto the `docker-compose.yml` files.
 I have 3 of these under the filenames `docker-compose.yml`, `docker-compose.override.yml`, and `docker-compose.prod.yml`.
 You can choose different filenames, but there is a rational for these specific filenames.
 Both `docker-compose.yml` and `docker-compose.override.yml` are [filenames that Docker specifically looks for](https://docs.docker.com/compose/extends/).
-In both dev & prod, we 2 of these 3 docker-compose files.
+In both dev & prod, we use 2 of these 3 docker-compose files.

 * `docker-compose.yml` - The base config for dev & prod
 * `docker-compose.override.yml` - The dev config overrides